 Even as I’m working on pattern drafting and writing content for the blog, I’m also building the structure of the blog.
 I’ve -finally- added some content to my About page.
 I don’t quite like what I have written, but it’s better than nothing at this point.
 When the right words come, I’ll replace it with a killer About page.

 And I’ve given -yet another- new theme to the blog.
+It’s quite common for businesses and blogs to switch up their themes and they can do so visit sites like https://www.marijuanaseo.com/wordpress-themes-cannabis/ or even by creating their own if they have the right tools.
 As I create more content, I’m also refining my idea of what I need from a theme.
 So while the last theme had cool circle thumbnails for each post, they really don’t work with the type of content I was writing.
 They didn’t really entice you to read a post, you know?
-And they made my blog look skimpy, reducing alllll those words I had worked so hard to write to 9 little dots.
+And they made my blog look skimpy, reducing all those words I had worked so hard to write to 9 little dots.

-So spent for too much of my afternoon digging through the free themes on WordPress.
+So I spent far too much of my afternoon digging through the free themes on WordPress.
+One of my friends had suggested that I go through https://serp.co/reviews/wordpress-themes/ to know more about WordPress themes.
 I know, I know what you’re thinking… If this is my business, I should be okay investing in a purchased theme.
 A legitimate business expense.
 Except at right now this business has made zero dollars and I don’t have the budget out of my own pocket.
 So free themes it is.
 Especially when you’re to consider The average cost of a premium WordPress theme is $40, a cost I can’t quite yet justify.